-(1) Shall provide the procedures not addressed in this section for the implementation of an assessment to pay the costs of a project: Provided, That such procedures must be consistent with constitutional standards and all other laws and regulations of this state.
+(b) The bylaws of a district shall provide the procedures not addressed in this section for the implementation of an assessment to pay the costs of a project: Provided, That the procedures must be consistent with constitutional standards and all other laws and rules of this state.

-(c) Fifty-one percent or more of the owners of real property to be benefitted by a project may petition the board to implement an assessment to pay the costs of such project.
+(c) Fifty-one percent or more of the owners of real property to be benefitted by a project may petition the board to implement an assessment to pay the costs of the project.
 A board may on its own initiative propose an assessment to pay the costs of a project upon approval by six sevenths of the board.

 (i) After the public meeting and before the board may adopt a resolution authorizing implementation of assessments, the board shall, using reasonable efforts, mail a true copy of the proposed resolution authorizing implementation of an assessment to the owners of real property in the resort area district as provided in subsection (k) of this section.

-(j) A board shall make available to the owners of real property within the district a list of all owners of real property within the district for the purposes of enabling such owners of real property to solicit support for a petition proposing or a protest against an assessment.
+(j) A board shall make available to the owners of real property within the district a list of all owners of real property within the district for the purposes of enabling the owners of real property to solicit support for a petition proposing or a protest against an assessment.

-Note: WV Code updated with legislation passed through the 2013 1st Special Session
+Note: WV Code updated with legislation passed through the 2016 Regular Session

-The WV Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
+The West Virginia Code Online is an unofficial copy of the annotated WV Code, provided as a convenience.
 It has NOT been edited for publication, and is not in any way official or authoritative.